 The debt-related investments in which we may invest include first and second mortgages, mezzanine and bridge loans, debt and derivative securities related to real estate, including mortgage-backed securities, collateralized debt obligations (CDOs), debt securities issued by real estate companies and credit default swaps.
 We may structure, underwrite and originate the debt products in which we invest.
 Our underwriting process will involve comprehensive financial, structural, operational and legal due diligence to assess the risks of investments so that we can optimize pricing and structuring.
 If we originate loans directly, we will be able to efficiently structure a diverse range of products.
-For instance, we may sell some components of the debt we originate while retaining attractive, risk-adjusted strips of the debt for ourselves.
-Our advisor will source our debt investments and provide loan servicing.
+For instance, we may sell some components of the debt investments and provide loan servicing.
 We pay our advisor acquisition fees for loans that we make or acquire and asset management fees for the loans that we hold for investment.
 We may sell some loans that we originate to third parties for a profit.
 We expect to hold other loans for investment and in some instances to securitize these loans through a CDO structure.
 We intend to fund the loans we originate with proceeds from our initial public offering and from lenders.